-Wondering if your teen is using drug or alcohol can be one of the biggest worries a parent can face.
-Normal adolescent moods swings can resemble signs of drug use, however there are a few signs that you can look for.
+Wondering if your teen is using drugs or alcohol can be one of the biggest worries a parent can face.
+Normal adolescent mood swings can resemble signs of drug use, however, there are a few signs that you can look for.

 NOTE: Some parents have said that when admitting their child to rehab, they saw no signs of substance abuse.

 Signs of drug use in teenagers watch for:

 Make sure not to miss some of the more obvious signs that your child is using drugs or alcohol: